Bloodstream infection: Diagnosis

 Two blood cultures drawn from separate sites of the body are often sufficient to diagnose bacteremia.
 Two out of two cultures growing the same type of bacteria usually represents a real bacteremia, particularly if the organism that grows is not a common contaminant.
 One out of two positive cultures will usually prompt a repeat set of blood cultures to be drawn to confirm whether a contaminant or a real bacteremia is present.
 The patient's skin is typically cleaned with an alcohol-based product prior to drawing blood to prevent contamination.
 Blood cultures may be repeated at intervals to determine if persistent—rather than transient—bacteremia is present.

 Prior to drawing blood cultures, a thorough patient history should be taken with particular regard to presence of both fevers and chills, other focal signs of infection such as in the skin or soft tissue, a state of immunosuppression, or any recent invasive procedures.

 Ultrasound of the heart is recommended in all those with bacteremia due to Staphylococcus aureus to rule out infectious endocarditis.

+Blood culture is the reference standard for diagnosing bloodstream infections globally, but its implementation in low- and middle-income countries (LMICs) faces substantial barriers.
+These include financial constraints, lack of laboratory infrastructure, unreliable electricity supply, inadequate cold chains for culture media and shortages of trained personnel.
+In many LMICs, diagnostic microbiology services for bloodstream infections are limited or entirely absent.
+For example, some countries lack any facility capable of performing pathogen identification and antimicrobial susceptibility testing, even at the highest level of the health system.
+As a result, clinicians often rely on empirical antibiotic therapy without microbiological confirmation, which has implications for patient outcomes and antimicrobial resistance surveillance.